-Adolescents between the ages of 13-17 years old with an IQ of 70 or above with a primary mental health and/or substance abuse diagnosis.
-Village Behavioral Health works with most private insurance plans as well as TennCare and North Carolina Medicaid.
-Village Behavioral Health will work with your insurance plan to maximize benefits that are available.
+We accept adolescents ages 13-17 who have an IQ of 70 or above and a primary mental health and/or substance abuse diagnosis.
+Village Behavioral Health accepts most private insurance plans, as well as TennCare and North Carolina Medicaid.
+Village Behavioral Health will work with your insurance plan to maximize available benefits.

 Residential Treatment at Village Behavioral Health is right for young adults who require more intensive treatment than is available from outpatient visits, but are not in the acute phase of a psychiatric illness which would require inpatient hospitalization.

 Residential treatment is a “mid-step” between outpatient and inpatient treatment that is ideal for young persons with persistent psychiatric and/or emotional problems who are having difficulty functioning in their home or school environments.